digovc/XPControl/README.md

 # Installation:

-Just download a last release version, decompress the **XPControl.zip** file in any folder of your choice and execute the **XPControl.exe** with X-Plane open.
+Just download the [last release](https://github.com/digovc/XPControl/releases/latest) version, decompress the **XPControl.zip** file in any folder of your choice and execute the **XPControl.exe** with X-Plane open.

 # How to use: